Are you a no-till gardener or do you prefer to till?

-But then we began the battle of the weeds.
+However, then we began the battle of the weeds.
 We had weeds in years past, but they were nothing in comparison to what we dealt with this year.

-So when I looked out over my garden, I didn’t get to see the pretty lush rows I was accustomed to.
+When I looked out over my garden, I didn’t get to see the pretty lush rows I was accustomed to.
 I saw plants with weeds in between them.
 It was a huge letdown.
 Our garden is positioned where I can look out of the backside of my house and see it from multiple windows.
 Yes, I love gardening that much!

-But it was always so sad when all of those seedlings you worked so hard to grow weren’t the main attraction.
+However, it was always so sad when all of those seedlings you worked so hard to grow weren’t the main attraction.
 Instead, it was weeds.

 This upcoming year, I can’t guarantee I won’t have to battle weeds even with till garden.
-But at least I can use a tiller or a tractor to take them down in one big swoop instead of crawling all over that huge garden for hours a day.
+Still, at least I can use a tiller or a tractor to take them down in one big swoop instead of crawling all over that huge garden for hours a day.

 And my beautiful plants will be able to be the center of attention again.
 Which makes my backyard beautiful and me, a happy homesteader.